-so we don't need to compute it, since these two summands kills each other.
-All other combinations gives us zero, so eighth and eleventh sums also gives us zero.
+so we don't need to compute it, since these two summands kill each other.
+All other combinations give us zero, so eighth and eleventh sums also give us zero.
 So \\

 4) Finally we need to know evaluation of $F_4^v$ in first, forth, eighth and eleventh summands from $\Phi_5$.
 It is obvious that for the first summand $F_4^v = 0$ if $v \not= w_1$.
 But